robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 <div class="exercise-end"></div>

+### Complete Todo

+Right now the todo list is just a read only view.
+However, we need to have the ability to complete a todo item.
+We are going to add an icon to the todo list that will toggle the completed state and save the todo item.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Complete Todo Item
+    <b>Exercise</b>: Save Updated Todo Item
 </h4>

-Right now the todo list is just a read only view but we need to be able to complete the todo items.
-We need to add an icon to the todo list that will toggle the completed status and save the new todo item state to the API.

 1. Open the src\app\shared\services\todo.service.ts file